sfox38/line_ha_bot/README.md

 - Error events (`line_bot_send_failed`) for failed sends, enabling retry or alert automations.
 - Quick reply chips on any message type, giving recipients one-tap response options.
 - Full UI configuration.
 No YAML required.
+- Lightweight, does not depend on any external libraries
 - Signature-verified webhook for security.

 ---